edwardcrompton/ox_geovariation/README.md

 javascript (described next) that acts upon them.
 This is done in the switch statement in the alterLink function in geo_helpers.js.

+The PHP method you have created must be called in an appropriate Drupal hook.
+See ox_geovariation.module for examples of existing hooks that call GeoVariation
+::initialise methods.

 2. Modifying the page with jQuery

-Add a new .js file in the js/ directory which will contain jQuery code to actually make the geo variation to the page. call_to_action.js can be used as a template for this.
+Add a new .js file in the js/ directory which will contain jQuery code to actually make the geo variation to the page. modal_seasonal.js can be used as a template for this.
 The file should be named appropriately.

 Add a library to ox_geovariation.libraries.yml to include the new js file you added.
 See call_to_action and donate libraries in that file for examples of how this is done.

-See call_to_action.js or donate.js for an example of the javascript that should go in your new file.
-If the element(s) to be modified are links, the function oxGeovariation.alterLink() can be called.
+See modal_seasonal.js or for an example of the javascript that should go in your new file.

+You'll notice that modal_seasonal.js has two main code blocks: The Drupal behaviour that attaches a function to the appropriate element in the DOM of the page and a callback (`modalSeasonalHelper` in this case) that will be called when the country code has been successfully fetched.
+(See Asynchronous Javascript below).

+If the element(s) to be modified are links, the function oxGeovariation.alterLink() can be called instead of writing your own.
 This takes two arguments: The element object to be modified and the array of properties for each geolocation that was added to the drupalSettings in step 1 above.

 #### Changes to the theme

 It is likely necessary to make some changes to the theme of the field that you are adding a geo variation for.
 This will be in the form of a twig template and will be added to the oxfaminto theme in oxfamint/drupal/templates.

+#### The geovariation CSS class

+When the page has been updated with geo variations, it is sometimes useful to identify altered elements with a CSS class.
+For example, sometimes an element is not visible until the geo variation has applied so it is useful to add a CSS class that makes the element shown.
+See affiliate_link_block.js for an example of this.

+### Asynchronous Javascript

+Javascript that has to run on the DOM only _after_ the geovariation has been made has to run asynchronously.
+This is because we don't know how long it will take to fetch the country code the first time we fetch it from the HTTP headers.

+See the `trigger` method in `geo_helpers.js`.
+This method takes a callback function that will be run when the country code has been successfully fetched.
+Until this happens, the trigger method recursively calls itself a limited number of times.
+During this time other javascript processes can still run.

+If the country code is not fetched successfully after the limited number of recursive tries, a message is written to the console and the geo variation is aborted.